Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 ```

 ## ConfigurationStore
 Uses an app's [configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1) as the underlying store.
+Most of the sample projects use this store for simplicity.
 This store is case insensitive when retrieving tenant information by tenant identifier.

 This store is read-only and calls to `TryAdd`, `TryUpdate`, and `TryRemove` will throw a `NotImplementedException`.
 However, if the app is configured to reload its configuration if the source changes, e.g. `appSettings.json` is updated, then the multitenant store will reflect the change.